flyinghuman/dailydiscordgiveawaybot/README.md

 Powerful Discord slash-command bot for hosting manual and recurring giveaways with persistent state, rich logging, and fair winner selection.

 ## Key Features
-- **Persistent giveaways** backed by `data/state.json`—restart-safe and automatically restored on boot.
+- **Persistent giveaways** stored in per-guild SQLite databases under `data/guilds/`, keeping restarts seamless without large monolithic files.
 - **Recurring & scheduled runs** with per-guild timezone awareness and runtime enable/disable controls.
 - **Recent winner cooldowns** that temporarily block past winners, with intelligent fallback to the oldest entrants if participation is thin.
 - **Rich logging** to console, file, and an optional Discord channel—including cooldown overrides and rerolls.